 Dr. Stephen M. Stahl received his undergraduate and medical degrees from Northwestern University in Chicago, as a member of the Honors Program in Medical Education, and his Ph.D. degree in pharmacology and physiology from the University of Chicago.
 Dr. Stahl has trained in three specialties: internal medicine at the University of Chicago; neurology at the University of California in San Francisco; and psychiatry at Stanford University.
 He is board certified in psychiatry.

 Dr. Stahl currently serves as editor-in-chief of CNS Spectrums.
 He is also past associate editor of Acta Psychiatrica Scandinavica, former clinical field editor for the International Journal of Neuropsychopharmacology and is currently on numerous editorial boards of other leading journals including the ACNP’s journal Neuropsychopharmacology.
 He has conducted numerous research projects during his career awarded by the National Institute of Mental Health (NIMH), by the Department of Veteran Affairs (VA) and by the pharmaceutical industry.
-Author of over 500 articles and chapters, and more than 1600 scientific presentations and abstracts, Dr. Stahl is an internationally reknowned clinician, researcher and teacher in psychiatry with subspecialty expertise in psychopharmacology.
-Dr. Stahl has written 35 books and edited 12 others, including the best-selling and award winning textbook, Stahl’s Essential Psychopharmacology, now in its fourth edition, the best selling and award winning clinical manual, Essential Psychopharmacology Prescriber's Guide, now in its fifth edition.
+Author of over 500 articles and chapters, and more than 1600 scientific presentations and abstracts, Dr. Stahl is an internationally renowned clinician, researcher and teacher in psychiatry with subspecialty expertise in psychopharmacology.
+Dr. Stahl has written 35 books and edited 12 others, including the best-selling and award-winning textbook, Stahl’s Essential Psychopharmacology, now in its fourth edition, the best-selling and award winning clinical manual, Essential Psychopharmacology Prescriber's Guide, now in its sixth edition.

 Lectures, courses and preceptorships based upon his textbooks have taken him to dozens of countries on 6 continents to speak to tens of thousands of physicians, mental health professionals and students at all levels.
 His lectures and scientific presentations have been distributed as more than a million CD-ROMs, internet educational programs, videotapes, audiotapes and programmed home study texts for continuing medical education to hundreds of thousands of professionals in many different languages.
 His courses and award-winning multimedia teaching materials are used by psychopharmacology teachers and students throughout the world.